madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/customize-project-details-with-layout-templates.md

 ---
 title: Customize Project Details with Layout Templates
-description: Learn how to customize the project details fields using an [!DNL Adobe Workfront] layout template.
+description: Learn how to customize the project details fields using a layout template.
 feature: System Setup and Administration
 activity: deploy
 team: Technical Marketing